FCC seeks delay to US broadband plan

 The RRP of a pint of Guinness will rise by 10p to £3.03 on 1 February, producer Diageo has announced.

-"It’s Google’s autistic approach to relationships," one senior phone exec told me this week.
-"They don’t know what hurt they’re doing, and they don’t care."
+It is characteristic of Google’s approach to relationships, one senior phone exec told me this week: "They don’t know what hurt they’re doing, and they don’t care."